-The Peach tree bloom is susceptible to early frosts, so planting a peach tree in the lowest part of the yard would be counter productive.
+The Peach tree bloom is susceptible to early frosts, so planting a Peach tree in the lowest part of the yard would be counterproductive.
 It is best to select a high spot in the yard so the cold air can drain away from the trees when they are in bloom.
-The peach tree blooms are very susceptible to frost, so a season's fruit production may be lost because of a few lower degrees of temperature.
+The Peach blossoms are very susceptible to frost, so a season's fruit production may be lost because of a few lower degrees of temperature.

-Pruning peach or nectarine trees should begin at an early age.
-Most fruit trees produce better quality fruit, and live longer and healthier if properly maintained and pruned.
+Pruning Peach or Nectarine trees should begin at an early age.
+Most fruit trees produce better quality fruit and live longer and healthier if properly maintained and pruned.
 Fruit tree pruning does not need to be complicated or confusing.

-If the dormant bareroot tree arrives with long branches and over 3 foot tall, prune the tree to knee high and cut the side branches back by at last 2/3 to promote vigorous new growth.
+If your dormant bareroot tree arrives with a long stem and are beginning to branch about 2-3 years of age.
+The mature root systems of our trees usually start producing fruit between 3-5 years of age.
+You can nip back the leader and cut the side branches back by at least two-thirds to promote vigorous new growth.
 Top pruning induces lateral branch growth in fruit trees, and this produces a more easily accessible tree branch and shapely form.

 Tree height is a decision for the pruner.
 When there are vigorous branches above the chosen height, cut back or remove them.
 In late spring or early summer, pinch back all new growth.
 Size development and low fruiting wood is determined in the 3rd year.

 Each branch should have at least 6 inches of free space around them.
 Remove all crossing branches that are too close together.
 Keeping fruit tree branches open to allow more light and freedom for bee movement is important.
 Sunlight and bees carrying pollen should increase productivity and create larger fruit.

 All varieties of fruit trees can be maintained at a predetermined height if pruned consistently.